GerkinDev/devblog/content/walkthroughs/kubernetes/06-monitoring/index.md

 ### 2.2.
 Audit logs

 For a reason I can't explain, the default settings for audit log parsing from fluentd are incorrect.
 Moreover, I find the "all settings in a single file" pattern awful.
 So we are going to reconfigure fluentd to parse correctly our logs.
-Use the [kubernetes/kibana/31-Fluentd.yaml](./kubernetes/kibana/31-Fluentd.yaml) & [kubernetes/kibana/32-FluentdConfigMap.yaml](./kubernetes/kibana/32-FluentdConfigMap.yaml) templates.
-The 1st one revrite some of the configuration of fluentd to use our custom configs.
+Use the {{< linkToIncludedFile "./kubernetes/kibana/31-Fluentd.yaml" >}} & {{< linkToIncludedFile "./kubernetes/kibana/32-FluentdConfigMap.yaml" >}} templates.
+The 1st one rewrites some of the configuration of fluentd to use our custom configs.

 {{< includeCodeFile "./kubernetes/kibana/31-Fluentd.yaml" >}}
 {{< includeCodeFile "./kubernetes/kibana/32-FluentdConfigMap.yaml" >}}